ng-Classic/ng-classic/aio/content/tutorial/tour-of-heroes/toh-pt5.md

 ## Summary

-*   You added the Angular Classicrouter to navigate among different components
+*   You added the Angular Classic router to navigate among different components
 *   You turned the `AppComponent` into a navigation shell with `<a>` links and a `<router-outlet>`
 *   You configured the router in an `AppRoutingModule`
 *   You defined routes, a redirect route, and a parameterized route